-In September, this year, I finally earned 6-figures, for the last 12 months.
-It’s so satisfying that all those hard work paid off every well.
+Last year in September, I finally made over 6-figures, for the last 12 months.
+It’s so satisfying that all those hard work is paying off every well.
 I’ve earned around $300,000 and if you are wondering, it’s not possible for everyone to earn that much amount.
-Then let me walk you through how I monetize my blog and turn it into 6-figures & how you can too.
+Then you’re wrong, so let me walk you through how I monetize my blog and turn it into 6-figures business & how you can too.

-First of all, you need to start in direction with small steps but moving fast.
-Because you know everything keeps changing quickly.
+First of all, you need to start in the right direction & with small steps but moving fast.
+Because everything keeps changing very quickly.
 Not to worry, I’ll walk you through everything in this guide.

 But before that, how to start a blog in this competitive world and make a big difference.

-So either you want to create a blog to generate income or just do it as a hobby.
+So whether you want to create a blog to generate income or just as a hobby.
 But if you consider monetizing your blog then you need to start from today.

 - Create a Blog –To create a blog you need a domain, hosting and web template.
 It will cost you less than $100 – $500.
 SiteGround is the one I started with.
 It will actually help you boost your traffic and increase your search engine ranking.